mariopinkster/splitify/README.md

 	  java -jar splitify.jar

-(the name of the actual jar file may be different due to information that Maven adds to the filename).
+**splitify.jar** is the fat jar.
+It lives in the target directory.

 This opens up the main window from where you can load an input file and write output files.
 Alternatively you can place the name of the input file on the command line:

 	  java -jar splitify.jar input.yaml